-• Score of 1 (Below Basic) - a "weak" performance of a skill(s) or understanding of content knowledge, no evidence and incomplete task or thought process, and demonstration of work or

-- Score of 2 (Basic) a "satisfactory" performance of a skill(s) or understanding of content knowledge, minimal evidence and completion of a task or thought process, and demonstration of work or a performance that contains 2 errors. - Score of 3 (Proficient) an "excellent" performance of a skill(s) or understanding of content knowledge, complete evidence and completion of a task or thought process, and demonstration of work or a performance that contains 1 error. - Score of 4 (Advanced) a "superior" performance of a skill(s) or understanding of content knowledge, complete evidence and completion of a task or thought process, and demonstration of work or a performance that contains no errors.
+- Score of 1 (Below Basic) a "weak" performance of a skill(s) or understanding of content knowledge, no evidence and incomplete task or thought process, and demonstration of work or a performance that contains more than 3 errors. - Score of 2 (Basic) a "satisfactory" performance of a skill(s) or understanding of content knowledge, minimal evidence and completion of a task or thought process, and demonstration of work or a performance that contains 2 errors. - Score of 3 (Proficient) an "excellent" performance of a skill(s) or understanding of content knowledge, complete evidence and completion of a task or thought process, and demonstration of work or a performance that contains 1 error. - Score of 4 (Advanced) a "superior" performance of a skill(s) or understanding of content knowledge, complete evidence and completion of a task or thought process, and demonstration of work or a performance that contains no errors.